AI Virtual Try-On for Fashion Brands: The Complete 2026 Guide

 What Is AI Virtual Try-On?

-AI virtual try-on lets shoppers see how a garment looks on a real body — no sample, no model, no studio.
+AI virtual try-on lets shoppers see how a garment looks on a real body, no sample, no model, no studio.
 You upload a product photo and get a realistic on-model image in minutes.

-It's not the clunky "paper doll" overlays from 10 years ago.
+It is not the clunky "paper doll" overlays from 10 years ago.
 Today's AI generates entirely new pixels.
 It simulates how fabric drapes, folds, and stretches across different body shapes, skin tones, and sizes.

 The four core approaches

-Generates a completely new image using AI — the most realistic results from a standard photo.
+Generates a completely new image using AI, the most realistic results from a standard photo.

 Best for